SeniorPomidorDeveloper/AISD_Lab1/README.md

-Laboratory work number 1 for AISD
+# Laboratory work number 1 for AISD
+Work with matrix.